 - Our purchase commitments consist primarily of open purchase orders for goods and services, including manufacturing inventory, supplies and services, sales and marketing, research and development services and technological services, issued in the normal course of business.
-There have been no material changes to our purchase commitments for goods and services during the nine months ended September 30, 2024 as compared to the year ended December 31, 2023. - There have been no material changes to our future operating lease payments during the nine months ended September 30, 2024 as compared to the year ended December 31, 2023. - For 2024, we expect our investments in capital expenditures to be above \$100.0 million.
+There have been no material changes to our purchase commitments for goods and services during the three months ended March 31, 2024 as compared to the year ended December 31, 2023. - There have been no material changes to our future operating lease payments during the three months ended March 31, 2024 as compared to the year ended December 31, 2023. - For 2024, we expect our investments in capital expenditures to be approximately \$100.0 million.
 Capital expenditures primarily relate to building construction and improvements as well as manufacturing capacity in support of our continued expansion.
-Despite the challenging market conditions, we intend to expand our investments in research and development, manufacturing, treatment planning, sales and marketing operations to meet actual and anticipated local and regional demands. - In January 2023, our Board of Directors authorized a plan to repurchase up to \$1.0 billion of our common stock, \$500.0 million of which had been utilized as of September 30, 2024.
-We continually evaluate opportunities to repurchase shares of our common stock depending on various factors including our share price and current liquidity requirements.
-Refer to Note 10 "Common Stock Repurchase Program" of the Notes to Condensed Consolidated Financial Statements for details on our stock repurchase programs. - On October 25, 2024, we announced a plan to repurchase \$275.0 million of our common stock through open market repurchases beginning in the fourth quarter of 2024 and continuing through the first quarter of 2025.
-Refer to Note 16 "Subsequent Event" of the Notes to Condensed Consolidated Financial Statements for details on this common stock repurchase. - As of September 30, 2024, we had no material off-balance sheet arrangements that have or are reasonably likely to have, a current or future material impact on our liquidity or capital resources. - As of September 30, 2024, we agreed, in principle, to settle certain legal matters for a total of \$31.2 million.
-We expect to seek final court or administrative approvals, as applicable, in the second half of fiscal year 2024.
-Settlement payments will be made in accordance with the terms and conditions as set forth in the settlement agreements and/or court approvals.
-Refer to Note 7 "Legal Proceedings" of the Notes to Condensed Consolidated Financial Statements for more information.
+Despite the challenging market conditions, we intend to expand our investments in research and development, manufacturing, treatment planning, sales and marketing operations to meet actual and anticipated local and regional demands. - In January 2023, our Board of Directors authorized a plan to repurchase up to \$1.0 billion of our common stock, \$350.0 million of which had been utilized as of March 31, 2024.
+We continually evaluate opportunities to repurchase shares of our common stock depending on various factors including share price and liquidity.
+Refer to Note 10 "Common Stock Repurchase Program" of the Notes to Condensed Consolidated Financial Statements for details on our stock repurchase programs. - As of March 31, 2024, we had no material off-balance sheet arrangements that have or are reasonably likely to have, a current or future material impact on our liquidity or capital resources. - On April 22, 2024, we invested \$75 million to purchase an additional equity interest in the equity of Heartland pursuant to the April 2024 Subscription Agreement.